cloudfoundry/uaa/k8s/README.md

 ## Testing image `cfidentity/uaa`

+To switch between the minikube docker daemon and the local docker daemon, use these commands:

+For minikube's docker daemon: `eval "$(minikube docker-env)"`

+For the local docker daemon: `eval "$(minikube docker-env --unset=true)"`

 To test image `cfidentity/uaa`, you can make use of these sample docker commands:

 ### Docker Run